 In this series, I dig a little deeper into the meaning of psychological terms.
 This week’s terms: transference & countertransference

 The concept of transference was first proposed by Sigmund Freud.
 In therapy, it occurs when a client unconsciously redirects feelings associated with one person, often an important figure in the earlier part of their life, onto the therapist.
 Transference may occur outside of therapy as well, when feelings relating to one relationship are projected onto another relationship.
 This could include feelings someone has experienced toward a parent being transferred onto a significant other.

 Countertransference happens when the client triggers an emotional reaction in the therapist.
 This may be related to the therapist’s own unresolved issues.

-The way that transference is viewed in therapy depends on one’s theoretical perspective.
-In Adlerian psychotherapy, transference is treated as an obstacle that stands in the way of therapeutic progress.
+Different theoretical perspective take different stances towards transference.
+Adlerian psychotherapy frames transference as an obstacle that stands in the way of therapeutic progress.
 Some forms of therapy do not address transference at all in the therapeutic model, such as cognitive behavioural therapy.
 That’s not to say that it’s not possible for transference or countertransference to arise; it’s just not a part of the therapy model.